VukolRo/born2beRoot/monitoring_script.md

-## Creating a monitoring.sh script which will shows current information about our server
+## Creating a script which will shows current information about our server

   #### It must display following information:
 1. The architecture of your operating system and its kernel version